The Contract I Was Living.

 What Changed

-I became someone who:
+But I am becoming someone who:

 Notices sooner when I feel the pull to please someone else at the cost of me.